moneybutton/docs/docs/html.md

 This attribute is `false` by default.
 If it is set to `true` the button becomes a dummy component.
 It doesn't execute any callback and doesn't interact with the backend at all.
 Instead it always succeeds.

+### data-editable

+When this attribute is true the button is displayed in an editable mode, allowing the user to set the amount of the transaction before pay.
+When this attribute is set to `true` the values of `data-to`, `data-amount`, `data-currency` and `data-outputs` are ignored.
+Editable buttons are able to have `OP_RETURN` using the attribute `data-op-return`.

 ## The `moneyButton` object